 Three of Stanford's seven schools award undergraduate degrees: Humanities and Sciences; Engineering; and the Stanford Doerr School of Sustainability.
 Undergraduates complete at least 180 units, including major courses, writing and rhetoric requirements, and one year of a foreign language.
 All undergraduates also complete their Ways of Thinking / Ways of Doing general education requirements: 11 courses in 8 interdisciplinary Ways categories.

-Undergraduates also experience COLLEGE, a three-quarter required set of courses for first-year students incorporating civic, liberal, and global education.
+In addition, all undergraduates pursue a COLLEGE pathway-a required set of courses for first-years exploring civic, liberal and global education.

 college.stanford.edu | undergrad.stanford.edu

 Stanford's distinctive undergraduate programs include:

 Introductory Seminars